TangDier03/tangdier03.github.io/_pages/about.md

 - Algorithms and Theory in Reinforcement Learning.
 - Foundational Frameworks for AI-driven Scientific Discovery.

-I am always open to exploring emerging topics of these fields.
+I am always open to exploring emerging topics in these fields.